ICAIS

-When planning your travel, please note that Northern Ireland is in the United Kingdom and it is strongly recommended that those attending the event travel to a UK port of entry.
-All attendees must ensure that they have obtained any visa that may be required to visit the United Kingdom before travelling
+When planning your travel, please note that Northern Ireland is in the United Kingdom.
+All attendees must ensure that they have obtained any visa or other documentation that may be required to visit the United Kingdom before travelling.
+If you are transiting through the Republic of Ireland in the European Union (i.e. via Dublin), you may need separate EU visas depending on your nationality.
+See “European Union Countries” below for more information.

 Getting to Belfast